 President of Mentor Graphics Corporation, Oregon’s largest tech company, since 1999.
 In 2011 he was named Oregon’s Technology Executive of the Year.
 Present and past corporate board positions: S-I Bone, Inc.; Bio-Rad Laboratories, Inc.; Amkor Technology, Inc.; Intermec Corporation and Super Micro Computer, Inc. Not-for-profit Boards: Claremont McKenna College, Portland Opera Association and the advisory board of the College of Engineering and Computer Science at Portland State University.
 Education includes a B.A. in mathematics and physics from Claremont McKenna College, a M.S. in applied physics from the University of California, San Diego, and a M.B.A. from Harvard Business School.
 He studied applied mathematics as a Fulbright Fellow at Nottingham University in England in the late 1960’s and received an honorary professorship in electrical and electronic engineering from the Nottingham University of Ningbo, China in 2013.
 Married to Mary Chomenko Hinckley, an artist, and moved from California to Portland in 1997.

-Kimberly recently joined the Corporate Social Responsibility Team at Portland General Election, heading Education Initiatives.
+Kimberly Howard heads Education Initiatives as part of the Corporate Social Responsibility Team at Portland General Election and serves as Program Officer for the PGE Foundation.
 Prior to coming to PGE Kimberly was the Trust manager of the Oregon Cultural Trust for five years, managing director at Portland’s Interstate Firehouse Cultural Center before that and education/outreach director for Artists Repertory Theatre.
-She has served on the board of Business for Culture and the Arts and currently represents Oregon on the Western States Arts Federation’s Regional Multicultural Advisory Committee.
-In addition to being an arts administrator, Howard is an accomplished actress, with credits in New York, the Williamstown Theatre Festival and several Portland theaters.
-She has been an ensemble member of Sojourn Theatre for several years and received a Drammy Award (Portland’s version of the Tony Award) for her work in its production of Tartuffe: The Visitor.
-Despite her busy schedule with the Cultural Trust, she continues to perform with Portland area theaters, most recently Artists Rep, Profile Theatre, Base Roots Theatre and Literary Arts’ presentation of The Moth.
-After attending Wellesley College, Howard received her BA from Pacific Union College, where she majored in business.
-She holds an MFA in acting from Columbia University and has taught theater at Walla Walla College.
-She lives in the South Waterfront with her dog and cat.
-She enjoys photography, handmade objects, and running.
+Howard is an accomplished actress, with credits in New York, the Williamstown Theatre Festival and several Portland theaters.
+She is an ensemble member of Sojourn Theatre and received a Drammy Award (Portland’s version of the Tony Award) for her work in its production of Tartuffe: The Visitor.
+After attending Wellesley College, Howard received her BA from Pacific Union College, where she majored in political economic history.
+She holds an MFA in acting from Columbia University and has taught theater at Walla Walla University.

 Curt has an extensive background in the arts having lived in Portland for over 30 years.
 Aside from his involvement with Playhouse, he is President of Friends of the Portland Center for the Performing Arts and a board member for Equity Foundation and the Pearl District Business Association.
 He ran a successful modern design furnishing business in the Pearl for many years and prior to this was President of TVH publications and a VP at TV Guide for 25 years.
 He is a single parent with a 13 year old son.
 Curt was drawn to Playhouse because of its fundamental values to produce plays that are of the highest quality, edgy, honest and pure, and accessible to all who wish to experience intimate theatre in a neighborhood community environment.